-Dredging will be undertaken up to 24 hours a day and continue daily until the required dredging is completed.
-The duration of dredging is expected to be approximately two weeks.
+Dredging will be undertaken up to 10 hours a day (during daylight hours) and continue daily until the required dredging is completed.
+The duration of dredging is expected to be approximately six weeks.
 Stoppages in dredging may occur for dredge maintenance or to assist in the control of the quality of the water exiting the settling ponds at the point of discharge into Darwin Harbour.